 Virtually all employers in Connecticut are required to carry workers’ compensation insurance.
-As in the rest of the country, the workers’ compensation system in Connecticut is a no-fault system designed to compensate injured workers for medical bills, lost wages, and permanent impairments resulting from their injuries.
+As in the rest of the country, the workers’ compensation system in Connecticut is a no-fault system (meaning it doesn't matter whose fault an injury is) designed to compensate injured workers for medical bills, lost wages, and permanent impairments resulting from their injuries.
 To take advantage of these benefits, injured workers must take certain steps required by Connecticut law.

 Workers’ compensation covers all injuries or illnesses that happen in the course of employment.
 In general, injuries that happen while you are performing your work duties or running work errands are covered by workers’ comp.
 On the other hand, injuries that occur while you’re off-duty are generally not compensated through workers’ comp.
 For example, if you were injured during your lunch break or during your commute to and from work, you will typically not be covered by workers’ comp.
 For more information, see our article on what types of injuries are covered by workers’ comp.

 Workers’ comp covers both traumatic injuries and occupational illnesses.
 Traumatic injuries are those that result from a one-time accident at work, such as a broken bone from a slip and fall.
 Occupational diseases are injuries or illnesses that occur over a period of time, including injuries caused by repetitive movements at work (such as carpal tunnel syndrome) and illnesses developed from exposure to toxic substances at the workplace (such as cancer from exposure to asbestos).

 If you’re injured at work, you must report your injuries to your employer immediately.
 Your employer should complete an “Employer’s First Report of Injury” form and provide it to its insurer and to the state Workers’ Compensation Commission, along with a copy to you.